DanielSincere/FQAuth/Deploy/Kubernetes/README.md

 ## Install

-1. Ensure your user has access to the `public` schema.
+1. Create a user in the database for FQAuth.
+Ensure this user has access to the `public` schema.
 If your user doesn't have access, login to your database as your root user and grant access.
 For example,

     GRANT ALL ON SCHEMA public TO fqauth;